 As I mentioned earlier, the Cocker Spaniel's coat comes in various colours with many different markings.

-They come in beautiful solid colours such as golden, red, chocolate (liver), black, black and tan, liver and tan, and parti-colours, for example, orange and white, liver and white, lemon and white, and black and white.
+They can be seen in beautiful solid colours such as golden, red, chocolate (liver), black, black and tan, liver and tan, and parti-colours, for example, orange and white, liver and white, lemon and white, and black and white.

-Then there are the tri-colours, black, white and tan; and liver, white and tan.
+Then there are the tri-colour Cocker Spaniels, black, white and tan; and liver, white and tan.

-You may see some patterns and markings, and sometimes you may see a small white on the chest and throat, or tan markings, for example, on the eyebrows, throat or feet.
+You may see some patterns and markings, and sometimes there may be a small patch of white on the chest and throat, or tan markings, for example, on the eyebrows, throat or feet.

 What follows is a brief explanation of Cocker Spaniel's coat colours and some of the terms used to describe them.

-According to Wikipedia, the official Cocker Spaniel colours are as follows:
+According to Wikipedia, the official English Cocker Spaniel colours are as follows:

-Although I've never owned a black Cocker, I've heard from various black-coated owners that the black, glossy coats are much heavier, and because of this, they may need more grooming than any of the other colours.
+Although I've never owned a black Cocker, I've heard from various black-coated owners that the black, glossy coats are much heavier and that they often need more grooming than any other colours.

 Golden Cocker Spaniels can range from a light golden colour to a very dark rusty shade.

 Where the golden coats are darker, they're sometimes referred to as red Cocker Spaniels, and where the fur is very light, it is sometimes referred to as buff or lemon.

 Chocolate Cocker Spaniels are a beautiful reddish-chocolate brown, and they're often referred to as 'liver' coloured.

 If you're planning to show your pet, no matter which colour they are, breed standards recommend that the coat shouldn't contain any white; however, a little patch of white on the chest is allowed.

-The roan coat is a 'blended' mixture of white and coloured fur; in my opinion, they are the best, especially the blue roan.
-They're just beautiful (sorry, Max!).
+The roan coat is a 'blended' mixture of white and coloured fur; I think they are the best, especially the blue roan; this colour Cocker is just beautiful (sorry, Max!).